 How and Why to Present Data?

 Data Presentation forms an integral part of all academic studies, commercial, industrial and marketing activities as well as professional practices.
-Presentation of data requires skills and understanding of data.
+Presentation requires skills and understanding of data.
 It is necessary to make use of collected data which is considered to be raw data.
-This raw data must be processed to be used or for any application.
+It must be processed to be used for any application.
 Data analysis helps in the interpretation of data and help take a decision or answer the research question.
 This can be done by using various Data processing tools and Softwares.
-Data analysis starts with the collection of data, followed by data processing.
-This processing of data can be done by various data processing methods and sorting it.
-Processed data helps in obtaining information from it, as the raw data is non-comprehensive in nature.
-Presenting the data includes the pictorial representation of the data by using graphs, charts, maps and other methods.
-These methods help in adding the visual aspect to data which makes it much more comfortable and easy to understand.
-This visual representation of data is called as data visualization.
-Representation is depend on the available data point, data set, data format, file format, available tools etc.
+Analysis starts with the collection, followed by processing.
+This processing can be done by various data processing methods.
+Processed data helps in obtaining information from it, as the raw form is non-comprehensive in nature.
+Presenting the data includes the pictorial representation by using graphs, charts, maps and other methods.
+These methods help in adding the visual aspect which makes it much more comfortable and easy to understand.
+This visual representation is also as called as data visualization.
+Representation is depend on the available data point, data set, format, file format, available tools etc.

 Types of data which require presentation – Text, Number Table & Graphs